terrestris/geoserver-introduction-ws/src/en/ui/data/README.md

 * `Name`: Name of the layer.
 * `Title`: Title of the layer.
 * `Workspace`: The name of the workspace in which the group layer should be created.
 * `BoundingBox`: The four fields (Min X, Min Y, Max X, Max Y) contain the BoundingBox of the data of this layer group in the native coordinate reference system.
-The input can be done manually or automatically with the help of **Generate BoundingBox** (recommended).
+The input can be done manually or automatically with the help of **Generate Bounds** (recommended).
   **Important:** Without a BoundingBox the layer cannot be created successfully.
 The values should always contain the complete dataset, because these are queried using the GetCapabilities request when loading a WMS
   (e.g. in QGIS).
 There it is relevant for the initial map section.
 * `Coordinate Reference System`: Coordinate Reference System as EPSG-Code.
-* `Layer`: The buttons **Add new layer** or **Add new layer group** can be used to add individual  layers or other group layers to the group layer.
+* `Layer`: The buttons **Add Layer** or **Add Layer Group** can be used to add individual  layers or other grouped layers to the layer group.
   A click on the corresponding button opens the *Select Layer* window, in which all available layers of the GeoServer instance appear.
   A layer can be selected from the window by clicking on the layer's name and is then passed to the layer group.
 Each selected layer then appears in the table below the layer form element.